dokku/dokku/docs/advanced-usage/deployment-tasks.md

 Unlike the `scripts.dokku.predeploy` command, changes made during by the `release` command are *not* persisted to disk.

+!!! warning
-> Warning: scaling the release command up will likely result in unspecified issues within your deployment, and is highly discouraged.
+    scaling the release command up will likely result in unspecified issues within your deployment, and is highly discouraged.